 Note – A committee is permitted to modify this Hard Card for any or all of its events.

 For the full text of any Local Rule referenced below, please refer to the Official Guide to the Rules of Golf effective 1 January 2019.

 Unless otherwise noted, the penalty for a breach of a Local Rule is the general penalty (loss of hole in match play or two penalty strokes in stroke play).

 Beyond the inside line of any wall, fence (or the extension of such wall or fence line) or line of white stakes (including those with black tops) and/or white lines defining the boundary of the course.

 A ball which crosses a public pathway/roadway area defined as out of bounds and comes to rest beyond that area is out of bounds, even though it may lie on another part of the course.

-Note: Where out of bounds is defined by white stakes or fence posts (excluding angled supports) the line joining the course side points at ground level of such stakes or posts defines the boundary.
-A ball is out of bounds when all of it lies over such line.
+Note: Where out of bounds is defined by white stakes or fence posts (excluding angled supports) the line joining the course-side points at the ground level of such stakes or posts defines the boundary.
+A ball is out of bounds when all of it lies over such a line.
 (Note: Angled supports of a boundary fence are obstructions.)
 Where boundary fence posts have concrete bases, out of bounds is defined by the posts (NOT the bases) – additionally, the concrete bases are NOT obstructions.

 2. Seams of Cut Turf